 A life for the trees

-Mitch Friedman is the executive director of Conservation Northwest, which he founded in 1988 after being an activist leader in efforts to save ancient forests.
+Mitch Friedman is the Executive Director of Conservation Northwest, which he founded in 1989 after being an activist leader in efforts to save ancient forests around the Pacific Northwest.
 He was a founding board member of The Wildlands Network, Western Lands Alliance, and the Bellingham Bay Foundation.
-He has a degree in zoology from the University of Washington and has received conservation awards from Sunset Magazine, Society for Conservation Biology, The Wilderness Society, and others.
+He has a degree in zoology from the University of Washington and has received conservation awards from Sunset Magazine, The Society for Conservation Biology, The Wilderness Society, and others.
 In 2003 he was named by Washington Law and Politics Magazine as one of the "25 smartest people in Washington."

 At Conservation Northwest, Mitch has led the effort to infuse landscape scale conservation biology into advocacy strategy.
-The success of this approach is evident in great gains protecting habitat connectivity between the North Cascades Ecosystem and wild areas to the south (Central Cascades, across the I-90 landscape), east (the Rockies), and northwest (BC Coast and Chilcotin Ranges), as well as recovery of native carnivores including wolves, fisher, lynx and wolverine.
+The success of this approach is evident in great gains protecting habitat connectivity between the North Cascades Ecosystem and wild areas to the south (Central Cascades, across the I-90 Wildlife Corridor), east (the Greater Rocky Mountains), and northwest (British Columbia Coast and Chilcotin Ranges), as well as recovery of native carnivores including wolves, fisher, lynx and wolverine.

 - Organizing the first spotted owl protection protests;